jsmjie/FedBase/README.md

 An easy, silly, DIY Federated Learning framework with many baselines for individual researchers.

 # Three steps to achieve FedAvg!
+1. Data partition
+2. Nodes and server simulation
+3. Train and test

 # Design philosophy
 1. Dataset